amanafzali/Bootcamp_Deep-Learning/README.md

 In this assignment, I used deep learning recurrent neural networks to model bitcoin closing prices.
 One model will use the FNG indicators to predict the closing price while the second model will use a window of closing prices to predict the nth closing price.

-The following stepts were perfomed:
+The following steps were performed:

 1. Prepare the data for training and testing
 2. Build and train custom LSTM RNNs